Bridge of Sighs

 The Bridge of Sighs (Italian: Ponte dei Sospiri, Ponte de i Sospiri) is a bridge in Venice, Italy.
 The enclosed bridge is made of white limestone, has windows with stone bars, passes over the Rio di Palazzo, and connects the New Prison (Prigioni Nuove) to the interrogation rooms in the Doge's Palace.
-It was designed by Antonio Contino, whose uncle Antonio da Ponte designed the Rialto Bridge.
+It was designed by Antonio Contin, whose uncle Antonio da Ponte designed the Rialto Bridge.
 It was built in 1600.

 Etymology

 The view from the Bridge of Sighs was the last view of Venice that convicts saw before their imprisonment.
-The bridge's English name was bequeathed by Lord Byron in the 19th century as a translation from the Italian "Ponte dei sospiri", from the suggestion that prisoners would sigh at their final view of beautiful Venice through the window before being taken down to their cells.
+The bridge's English name was bestowed by Lord Byron in the 19th century as a translation from the Italian "Ponte dei sospiri", from the suggestion that prisoners would sigh at their final view of beautiful Venice through the window before being taken down to their cells.

 In culture

 Numerous other bridges around the world have been nicknamed after the Bridge of Sighs — see Bridge of Sighs (disambiguation).